Terry Hawkridge: Lincoln City

-On 1 September 2015, Hawkridge joined Lincoln City on loan until the following January.
+Hawkridge joined Lincoln City on 1 September 2015 on loan until the following January.
 This was then followed by an 18-month contract to take him to the end of the 2016–17 season.
 In the last game of that season, and his last game for Lincoln, Hawkridge scored both goals as Lincoln won the 2016–17 National League title.

 Notts County

 On 18 May 2017, Hawkridge signed a two-year contract with Notts County.
-However, the contract was terminated in January 2019.
+His contract was terminated in January 2019.

 Solihull Moors

 Hawkridge next signed for Solihull Moors.

-Boston United
+Later career

 After 18 months with Solihull Moors, Hawkridge signed for National League North club Boston United on 1 September 2020.
 He moved on to Basford United of the Northern Premier League Premier Division a year later.

-Matlock Town

 On 17 January 2022, he joined Northern Premier League Premier Division rivals Matlock Town for an undisclosed fee along with Marcus Marshall.